kehantan/labbook/docs/virus/harvest.rst

 #.
 Aliquote 500uL of the supernatant into each microcentrifuge tube.
 #.
 Snap freezing the microcentrifuge tube by submerge into liquid nitrogen.
 #.
 Store the snap frozen microcentrifuge tube in -80 C.

+* Virus stock harvested need to have its virus titer quantified, by using plaque assay.